slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you’re not ready to be hated, you’re not ready to be famous." (...)
 "The reward for getting on the stage is fame.
 The price of fame is that you can’t get off stage." (...)
 "You want to be rich and anonymous, not poor and famous." (...)
-"Venture funds sell brand for the right to invest money."
+"Venture funds sell brand for the right to invest money." (...)
+"You don’t want fame, you want respect.
+Respect comes from living up to their standards.
+You don’t want respect, you want self-respect.
+Self-respect comes from living up to your own standards.
+The same standards that you apply to other people."
 -- Naval Ravikant*

 > *"Brand is just a perception, and perception will match reality over time.
 Sometimes it will be ahead, other times it will be behind.
 But brand is simply a collective impression some have about a product."